SiliconLabs/wiseconnect/examples/snippets/cli_demo/readme.md

 ### **Below are the CLI commands for the SiWG917 for station mode in Power save:**

-- Below are the commands for station mode:- **![Prints](resources/readme/station.PNG)**
+- Below are the commands for station mode:
+**![Prints](resources/readme/station.PNG)**

+- Below are the commands for the SiWG917 in power save mode:
+**![Prints](resources/readme/powersave.PNG)**
-- Below are the commands for the SiWG917 in power save mode:- **![Prints](resources/readme/powersave.PNG)** **Note:** In the CLI power save mode, only TA will be in power save mode.
+**Note:** In the CLI power save mode, only TA will be in power save mode.

-1. wifi_init -i **mode** for initializing the WiFi interface and for selecting the mode.
+1. wifi_init -i **mode** for initializing the Wi-Fi interface and for selecting the mode.

    e.g., wifi_init -i client

-2. wifi_scan -s **SSID** or wifi_scan for scanning an Access point with the SSID mentioned in the command.
+2. wifi_scan -s **SSID** or wifi_scan for scanning an access point with the SSID mentioned in the command.
 Or
-scan all the Access points available in the vicinity respectively.
+scan all the access points available in the vicinity respectively.

    e.g., wifi_scan -s **SILABS** or wifi_scan

-3. wifi_connect **SSID** -p **PASSWORD** for connecting/joining to the configured Access Point.
+3. wifi_connect **SSID** -p **PASSWORD** for connecting/joining to the configured access point.

    e.g., wifi_connect SILABS -p 12345678